Internees & POWs

 boxing trophy.

-Various performance groups were formed in the camp ranging from comedy to opera.
-These would be popular not only with the men but also the local population who would attend the performances in the large recreation room.
-The most popular would be a cabaret group known as the Timbertown Follies.
-The Follies would become quite renowned and performed to large audiences in the Dutch cities.
+Various performance groups were formed in the camp, ranging from comedy to opera.
+These were popular not only with the men but also with the local population, who attended the performances in the large recreation room.
+The most popular was a cabaret group known as the Timbertown Follies.
+The Follies became quite renowned and performed to large audiences in Dutch cities.
 All of the proceeds were donated to charity.

 The men received a daily allowance in the camp equivalent to the pay of the lowest rank in the Dutch military.
-To supplement this (and increase the amount of alcohol they could obtain) a number of workshops were formed in the camp covering a variety of trades.
-These workshops ranged from tailors to electricians to a knitting group, the men of this group producing jerseys and socks for the Navy.
-The most well known of these trades being the woodworkers that produced picture frames and trinket boxes for sale in Selfridges.
+To supplement this (and increase the amount of alcohol they could obtain), a number of workshops were formed in the camp covering a variety of trades.
+These workshops ranged from tailors to electricians to a knitting group, whose members produced jerseys and socks for the Navy.
+The most well-known of these trades was the woodworkers, who produced picture frames and trinket boxes for sale in Selfridges.
 Timbertown became highly regarded for the quality of the products produced.
-The proceeds from these trades purchased the sports equipment for the camp.
+The proceeds from these trades were used to purchase sports equipment for the camp.

-From April 1915 the men were allowed to volunteer for paid work outside the camp.
-The work could not be war related.
-The area around Groningen was experiencing a labour shortage due to the Dutch mobilisation and local factories, shipyards, small businesses and, of course, coal mines benefitted from this arrangement.
-The local farms were also a major employer come harvest time.
+From April 1915, the men were allowed to volunteer for paid work outside the camp.
+The work could not be war-related.
+The area around Groningen was experiencing a labour shortage due to Dutch mobilisation, and local factories, shipyards, small businesses, and, of course, coal mines benefitted from this arrangement.
+The local farms were also major employers during harvest time.

 Groningen Internment Camp Workshop